hazelcast/hazelcast-cpp-client/README.md

                                                                              new SampleDataSerializableFactory()));
 ```

-Note that the id that is passed to the `SerializationConfig` is same as the `factoryId` that `Employee` object returns.
+Note that the ID that is passed to the `SerializationConfig` is same as the `factoryId` that the `Employee` object returns.

 ## 4.2.
 Portable Serialization

-As an alternative to the existing serialization methods, Hazelcast offers Portable serialization.
-To use it, you need to implement `Portable` interface.
+As an alternative to the existing serialization methods, Hazelcast offers portable serialization.
+To use it, you need to implement the `Portable` interface.
 Portable serialization has the following advantages:

-- Supporting multiversion of the same object type
+- Supporting multiversion of the same object type.
-- Fetching individual fields without having to rely on reflection
+- Fetching individual fields without having to rely on the reflection.
-- Querying and indexing support without de-serialization and/or reflection
+- Querying and indexing support without deserialization and/or reflection.

-In order to support these features, a serialized Portable object contains meta information like the version and the concrete location of the each field in the binary data.
-This way Hazelcast is able to navigate in the binary data and de-serialize only the required field without actually de-serializing the whole object which improves the Query performance.
+In order to support these features, a serialized `Portable` object contains meta information like the version and concrete location of the each field in the binary data.
+This way Hazelcast is able to navigate in the binary data and deserialize only the required field without actually deserializing the whole object which improves the query performance.

-With multiversion support, you can have two nodes where each of them having different versions of the same object and Hazelcast will store both meta information and use the correct one to serialize and de-serialize Portable objects depending on the node.
+With multiversion support, you can have two members where each of them having different versions of the same object, and Hazelcast will store both meta information and use the correct one to serialize and deserialize portable objects depending on the member.
 This is very helpful when you are doing a rolling upgrade without shutting down the cluster.

-Also note that Portable serialization is totally language independent and is used as the binary protocol between Hazelcast server and clients.
+Also note that portable serialization is totally language independent and is used as the binary protocol between Hazelcast server and clients.

-A sample Portable implementation of a `PortableSerializableSample` class will look like the following:
+A sample portable implementation of a `PortableSerializableSample` class looks like the following:

 ```C++
 class PortableSerializableSample : public serialization::Portable {